 Methamphetamine (crystal meth)

-Methamphetamine is an enormously addictive drug.
+Methamphetamine, or Meth, is an enormously addictive drug.
 If a person uses it more than once or twice, their body is very likely to become dependent on the influx of chemicals.
 Once the body becomes dependent, it will go into withdrawal if a person stops dosing.
-Meth withdrawal symptoms begin to manifest as the body detoxifies, removing the methamphetamine from its system.
+Methamphetamine withdrawal symptoms begin to manifest as the body detoxifies, removing the methamphetamine from its system.

 One of the first symptoms of meth abuse is a sudden loss of interest in areas of life that were once important to the person.
 Hobbies, relationships, and career goals will all begin to take a back seat to getting and using meth.
 Initially, many people will attempt to hide their drug use, but the longer someone uses meth, the more prominent it becomes in their lives.
 Methamphetamine chemically alters how a user thinks and feels, which can make what was once a recreational drug activity a major life priority.